-We have a great three-member Board of Directors, all seasoned immigration practitioners who have extensive experience representing detained individuals, including asylum seekers.
+We have a great team serving as our Board of Directors, including seasoned immigration practitioners and others with extensive experience assisting detained individuals, including asylum seekers.

 Cathy Potter, Esq.